-Your baby is starting the process of folding into a 3-dimension body!
-This week is also an important milestone in their embryonic development: the beginning of what is called organogenesis: the outlines of many internal organs are starting to form, as is the bloodstream.
-At the end of the fourth week, your baby is around 4-6 mm in length (around the size of a lentil), and the foetal-placental circulation is set up and running.
+Your baby is starting the process of folding into a more recognisable 3-dimensional body.
+This week is also an important milestone in embryonic development: the beginning of what is called organogenesis.
+The outlines of many internal organs are starting to form, as is a bloodstream.
+At the end of the fourth week, your baby is about 0.2mm in length (around the size of a poppy seed), and the foetal-placental circulation is set up and running.
 Amazingly, since conception, your baby’s weight has multiplied by 10,000!

-Six weeks since your last period, you’re in your 4th week of pregnancy.
-A big wave of hormones are being produced.
-They are essential for your baby, ensuring they’ve got all they need to grow.
-These hormones will prevent you from having a period again while you’re pregnant.
-And they also help form the placenta.
+A big wave of hormones are being produced which are essential for your baby, ensuring they’ve got all they need to grow.
+Those hormones will prevent you from having a period again while you’re pregnant and they also help form the placenta.
 What does the placenta do?
-It supplies baby with oxygen and nutrients, and serves to protect them against many germs and pollutants.
+It supplies baby with oxygen and nutrients and serves to protect your little one against many germs and pollutants.

 Eating healthily during pregnancy is important and can sometimes be a bit confusing.
 A great rule of thumb is to focus on eating good quality food and set up good habits early in your pregnancy.

 Make sure you take special care in preparing your food to avoid the risk of food poisoning, both for you and baby.

 - Thoroughly cook your meat: steak tartare and undercooked meats are no-no’s!

 - Wash your hands properly after gardening or feeding pets, before cooking, and make sure you wash fruits and vegetables really well.